Westminster, California

-Westminster is a city in northern Orange County, California, known for its many Vietnamese refugees who immigrated to the city during the 1980s.
-They settled largely in Little Saigon, and the city is known as the "capital" of overseas Vietnamese with 36,058 Vietnamese Americans and at 40.2% (2010), the highest municipal prevalence of Vietnamese Americans.
-The Little Saigon is a district of the town.
+Westminster is a city in western Orange County, California, United States.
 Westminster was founded in 1870 by Rev. Lemuel Webber as a Presbyterian temperance colony and was incorporated in 1957.

 Westminster is bordered by the city of Seal Beach on the west, by Garden Grove on the north and east, and by Huntington Beach and Fountain Valley on the south.
 Santa Ana, the county seat of Orange County, is east of Westminster.